MASSAGES

 Relaxing Massage (Non-RMT)

-Massage is a great way to help maintain you’re physical, mental, and emotional well-being.
-There are many significant benefits to a massage; some of them include calming the nervous system, reducing tension and anxiety, improving blood circulation, preventing and relieving muscle cramps and spasms, and helping manage the pain of arthritis.
-We offer a relaxed, tranquil atmosphere, very clean.
-Here, soft music plays in the background allowing your mind to also unwind.
+Massage is a great way to help maintain your physical, mental, and emotional well-being.
+There are many significant benefits to massage; some include calming the nervous system, reducing tension and anxiety, improving blood circulation, preventing and relieving muscle cramps and spasms, and helping manage the pain of arthritis.
+We offer a relaxed, tranquil atmosphere, which is very clean.
+Here, soft music plays in the background, allowing your mind to unwind as well.
 The Relaxing Massage is an alternative for people who are not able to submit the cost of their massage to a group health provider for reimbursement.
-It is offered by a non-RMT and therefore, you are not given a receipt, however, you get a great massage.
+A non-RMT offers it, so you do not get a receipt, but you do get a great massage.

 45 Mins $65; 60 Mins $80.

-Lymphatic Massage (a.k.a. manual lymphatic drainage massage or MLD) – is a specialized and gentle massage created just for women using a technique to increase lymph flow and encourage the natural drainage of the lymph from the body tissues.
-This very safe and effective technique is helpful for many conditions where lymph flow may be compromised, such as lymphedema and swollen limbs caused by various things, including diabetics, sports injuries, post-surgical, etc.
+Lymphatic Massage (a.k.a. manual lymphatic drainage massage or MLD) is a specialized, gentle massage created just for women, using a technique to increase lymph flow and encourage the natural drainage of lymph from the body tissues.
+This very safe and effective technique is helpful for many conditions in which lymph flow may be compromised, such as lymphedema and swollen limbs caused by conditions including diabetes, sports injuries, and post-surgical conditions.

 Lymphatic massage involves massaging or manipulating muscles or soft tissue to relieve tension and relax sore muscles.
 A sedentary lifestyle promotes toxin build-up, requiring external pressure to encourage elimination.
 Lymphatic Massage treats the entire body, including special attention to the breast, chest, and tummy areas.
-Using specific pressure and methodical stimulation, lymphatic fluid is directed to the lymph nodes, which can be filtered and the waste eliminated.
+Using specific pressure and methodical stimulation, lymphatic fluid is directed to the lymph nodes, where it can be filtered and waste products eliminated.

 At the end of the massage session, a hot towel is placed on your upper back.
 Through the towel, selected pressure points are stimulated, releasing endorphins that make you feel fantastic!
 Overall benefits include faster drainage of toxins in the Lymphatic System and the release of soreness or stiffness in your muscles.
 Add $20 to invest another 20 minutes in an Infrared Hot Blanket for maximum benefit.
 The combined session is $140.